 Section 3.02 REGULAR FULL-TIME EMPLOYEE.
-The term "regular full-time employee" shall be defined as an employee regularly scheduled to work thirty-seven and a half (37.5) hours or more per week.
+The term "regular full-time employee" shall be defined as an employee regularly scheduled to work thirty (30) hours or more per week.

 Section 3.03 REGULAR PART-TIME EMPLOYEE.
-The term "regular part-time employee" shall be defined as an employee regularly scheduled to work more than ten (10) hours but less than thirty-seven and a half (37.5) hours per week.
+The term "regular part-time employee" shall be defined as an employee regularly scheduled to work more than ten (10) hours but less than thirty (30) hours per week.